ardatan/graphql-mesh/website/docs/getting-started/cli-commands.md

 ### `mesh validate`

 Validate the built artifacts (`mesh build`) required to use `mesh start` for a gateway (production) server.
+The validation will check the following:
+- presence of the `.mesh/` folder
+- validation of the mesh configuration (see [`packages/types/src/config-schema.json`](https://github.com/Urigo/graphql-mesh/blob/master/packages/types/src/config-schema.json))
+- configured sources are valid

 More information about this on the [Build Artifacts](/docs/recipes/build-mesh-artifacts) page.